About Working with Global High Participants in Your Groups

 One useful thought question here is this: “I wonder what is going on under the surface inside that person, that might relate to these behaviors that are different.”
 And even, “I wonder if there is a lot going on in that person, more than they can comfortably manage.”

-Inside global high people, there is a lot going on that needs to be constantly managed.
-The baseline level of stimulation and demand that they experience within their body and nervous system is already “too much,” even before anything happens outwardly or socially.
-In response to a global high person, we may have the urge to try various approaches to get them to chill out and relax and feel comfortable.
-If there are ice-breaking activities as part of the group gathering, the global high person might choose not to participate or might limit their participation.
+In response to a GHIA person, we may have the urge to try various approaches to get them to chill out, relax and feel comfortable.
+If there are ice-breaking activities as part of the group gathering, the GHIA person might choose not to participate or might limit their participation.
 We may think, “If only they would give these experiences a chance, they would discover that it really does feel good to connect with people in this light, casual and friendly way.”
-Much of the time, that thought would be wrong.
+Much of the time, we would be wrong.

 Vet your group content

-Note that aside from consideration of how the person is related to, even the content that is presented in a group can have welcoming or adverse impacts on global high people (and other people with differences.)
+Aside from consideration of how the person is welcomed and responded to, even the content that is presented in a group can have welcoming or adverse impacts on global high people (and other people with differences.)

-You might want to review your spoken and written content to see if there is any content that will tend to cause global high participants to feel excluded, dismissed or not seen.
+I recommend reviewing your spoken and written content to see if there is any content that might cause global high participants to feel excluded, dismissed or not seen.
 Here are some things to screen for in your content.

 Predictions or generalizations about the impact that ideas or experiences will have on people.